remotestorage/website/docs/servers.md

 headers stripped unintentionally, so the response can never be received at an Unhosted app.)

-It is close to being resolved, but as of yet, you need to use a server that does HTTP and CORS correctly.
+It has finally been resolved and release with Apache 2.4.47, but any version before that will not work.
+You need to use a server that does HTTP and CORS correctly.
 Most people use Nginx as a reverse proxy, but any other compliant web server works as well.

 ## Outdated solutions